EU lawmakers assail Hungary for attacking democratic values - NewsBreak

 In a resolution that passed in a 433-123 vote, with 28 abstentions, the parliamentarians raised concerns about Hungary’s constitutional and electoral systems, judicial independence, possible corruption, public procurement irregularities, LGBTQ+ rights, as well as media, academic and religious freedoms.

+The vote is the latest in a series of showdowns between the EU's institutions and Prime Minister Viktor Orban's government in Budapest.
+The European Commission is expected to announce on Sunday that it is prepared to suspend payments of some EU money to Hungary.

+The French Greens parliamentarian who chaperoned the resolution through the assembly, Gwendoline Delbos-Corfield, said that “for the first time, an EU institution is stating the sad truth, that Hungary is no longer a democracy.”

-The lawmakers also condemned “the deliberate and systematic efforts of the Hungarian Government to undermine the founding values of the Union.”
+In the text, the lawmakers condemned “the deliberate and systematic efforts of the Hungarian Government to undermine the founding values of the Union.”

 The vote is highly symbolic in that it sets Hungary apart from other EU countries in its alleged failure to uphold values enshrined in the EU treaty like “respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities.”

-But the vote, which came during a plenary session in Strasbourg, France , doesn't impose any penalty on Prime Minister Viktor Orban’s government, nor does it bind other EU countries into taking any particular action.
+But the vote, which came during a plenary session in Strasbourg, France, doesn't impose any penalty on Orban’s government, nor does it bind other EU countries into taking any particular action.

 In their resolution, the lawmakers said that the Hungarian government — which Orban characterizes as an “illiberal democracy” — has become “a hybrid regime of electoral autocracy.”
 In part, they blame EU member countries for this, for turning a blind eye to possible abuses.